SvenDowideit/library-worktest/README.md

   - [x] added a Button
 - Display more information about each book on the books page.
   - [x] Implement the `/book/getbook` API request.
-  - [ ] Add more info on on the /books page
+  - [x] Add more info on on the /books page
+  - [ ] task implies we should use `/book/getbook` on the books page
   - [ ] CONSIDER makeing getallbooks return all the info that will be displayed there, and
   - [ ] CONSIDER a `/book/1` ... page that shows that specific book, it's status etc..
 - Implement a new feature on the borrow page to be able to borrow a book and return it.